alexsuakim/C--Text-based-game/README.md

        (3) dynamic memory management
   - Saving and loading the user's play record (to save and load the playing record after all 10 rounds).
 The playing record includes winner, final user's chips and computer's chips
        (4) file input/output
-  - Computer betting algorithm about how to deal with the user’s cards and betting choices (4) implement the computer algorithm file into the main file
+  - Computer betting algorithm on how to deal with the user’s cards and betting choices (4) implement the computer algorithm file into the main file
   - The <main function file> calls the <computer betting algorithm function file> (5) program codes in multiple files